yazmrt/yazmrt/README.md

 - 👋 Hi, I’m Yağız Mart
-- 👀 I’m interested in
+- 👀 I’m interested in Digital Design and Computer Architecture
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me yagzmart@gmail.com

 <!---